m428/FrontEnd-React/README.md

 Front End Coding Project
 ========================

-- `./project`: Contains all of the files to be shared with a candidate
+- `./project`: Contains all of the application files
 - `./testing`: Contains some rudimentary files for testing the project.
 To test, run `./testing/test.sh`.

 Screenshots